Hello. I'm Chris Michael.

 I bring together the right team of experts to provide the best service to my clients.
 If we have a need for a project or training -- say a digital security expert or social media maven -- I've got a team of experts on call who are ready to join forces in order to advance your project.
 Additionally, if we talk and I know someone who can support you better than I can, I'll happily put you in touch.
 I love matchmaking to advance social change.

 Initiatives and Projects that My Clients Help Enable

-I am grateful that my Collaborations for Change consultancy affords my varied volunteer work with community-based groups and organizations with little to no budget, like Nibezun.
+I am grateful that my Collaborations for Change consultancy affords my varied volunteer work with community-based groups and organizations like Nibezun.

 Additionally, because of my consulting work and generous support from hundreds of allies, I travelled nearly 7,000 miles via motorcycle to interview men from 18 to 85 years old who had also lost their fathers to suicide.
 The resulting audio documentary, Fatherless by Suicide, features their lessons, stories, and insights around navigating grief, manhood, and fatherhood.
 I'm grateful my consulting work enabled me to see this personal project through from idea to conception.